 (ka) to refer any application for an interim order to the hearing of the appeal;

+(kb) to make any order that it is appropriate to make —

+(i) for the due and effective administration of justice; or

+(ii) because a person has not obeyed these rules or any order made under these rules by the Court of Appeal, a single judge or a registrar;

 (l) to make any order that it is necessary or convenient to make as a result of an order made under any of the above paragraphs.

+(2A) Subrule (2)(kb) is not limited by subrules (2)(a) to (ka).

 (3) An order made under subrule (2), as varied by the Court of Appeal under the Act section 61(4), is to be taken to be an order made by the Court of Appeal unless it is set aside by the Court of Appeal under that section.

 [Rule 43 amended: Gazette 22 Aug 2017 p.
-4534-5]
+4534-5; SL 2022/60 r.
+21.]

-44. Interim order, applying for
+44. Applying for interim order

-(1) At any time after an appeal is commenced and before it is concluded a party may apply for an interim order or an order amending or cancelling an interim order.
+(1) At any time after an appeal is commenced and before it is concluded a party may apply for an interim order.

 (2) To make such an application, the party must file —